sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/60_Message_API.md

 msg_warning(this) << "Previously used GUI not registered.
 Using default GUI.";
 ```

-You can also send a message binded to a different component as in:
+You can also send a message bound to a different component as in:
 ```
 msg_warning(otherComponent) << "Previously used GUI not registered.
 Using default GUI.";
 ```